Using This Book

 The beholders’ dreams have the power to alter reality.
 The topics of these dreams can have an effect on a beholder's being.
 This phenomenon has spawned a large variety of beholder kin, with their own skills, powers, and eye rays.

-Due to the nature of sightseers, they are innately driven to go adventure and explore.
-Being a strange orb of eyes, your presence often creates unique obstacles for themselves.
+Due to the nature of sightseers, they are innately driven to go on adventures and explore.
+Being a strange orb of eyes, their presence often creates unique obstacles for themselves.

 Core Beholder Traits